rrivas-utec/game_generator/README.md

-# Welcome to Game Generator 2020 - September
+# Welcome to Game Generator 2022 - Octuber
 This repository contains Bash and PowerShell scripts to generate CMake projects that include SFML library.

 ## Table of Content